archongum/hiveserver-custom-auth/README.md

 # Compatibility

+Build with:

 - Hadoop 2.7
 - Hive 1.2

+Tested version:

+- HDP 2.6
+- Spark Thrift Server 3.3.2

-For other version, change the hadoop/hive dependencies version in `pom.xml` then compile.
+If not working, change the hadoop/hive dependencies version in `pom.xml` then compile.

 # Compile or Download